Apra-Labs/ApraPipes/README.md

 A pipeline framework for developing video and image processing applications.
 Supports multiple GPUs and Machine Learning tooklits

 # Build and Run Tests
-Tested on Ubuntu 18.04 and Jetson Boards
+Tested on Ubuntu 18.04, Jetson Boards and Windows 11 x64 Visual Studio 2017 Community No Cuda

 ## Setup
 * Clone with submodules